 Power Supply Contract Divestitures - Unitil Energy's and Fitchburg's customers are entitled to purchase their electric or gas supplies from third-party suppliers.
 In connection with the implementation of retail choice, Unitil Power, which formerly functioned as the wholesale power supply provider for Unitil Energy, and Fitchburg divested their long-term power supply contracts through the sale of the entitlements to the electricity sold under those contracts.
 Unitil Energy and Fitchburg recover in their rates all the costs associated with the divestiture of their power supply portfolios and have secured regulatory approval from the NHPUC and MDPU, respectively, for the recovery of power supply-related stranded costs.
-As of March 31, 2020, Fitchburg has fully-recovered its power supply-related stranded costs and Unitil Energy has \$0.5 million remaining to recover.
+As of June 30, 2020, Fitchburg has fully-recovered its power supply-related stranded costs and Unitil Energy has \$0.4 million remaining to recover.
 The obligations related to these divestitures are recorded in Energy Supply Obligations (current portion) and Other Noncurrent Liabilities (noncurrent portion) on the Company's Consolidated Balance Sheets with corresponding regulatory assets recorded in Accrued Revenue (current portion) and Regulatory Assets (noncurrent portion).

 Subsequent Events - The Company evaluates all events or transactions through the date of the related filing.
-During the period through the date of this filing, the Company did not have any material subsequent events that would result in adjustment to or disclosure in its Consolidated Financial Statements, except for the order issued by the MDPU on April 17, 2020 approving a settlement agreement entered into by Fitchburg and the Massachusetts Office of the Attorney General (See Note 6 to the Consolidated Financial Statements).
+During the period subsequent to the balance sheet date and through the date of this filing, the Company did not have any material subsequent events that would result in adjustment to or disclosure in its Consolidated Financial Statements.